theupdateframework/pep-on-pypi-with-tuf/README.rst

 The first step in the TUF protocol requires the client to download the latest *timestamp* metadata.
-However, the client would not know in advance the hash of the *timestamp* metadata file from [LV: ? change 'from' to 'associated with'] the latest snapshot.
-Therefore, PyPI MUST redirect all HTTP GET requests for *timestamp* metadata to the *timestamp* metadata file from the latest snapshot.
-[LV: can the following sentence be split into two sentences?
-It would be easier for the reader to digest.]
-Since the *timestamp* metadata is the root of a tree of cryptographic hashes that points to every other metadata or target files that are meant to exist together for consistency, the client is then able to retrieve any file from this snapshot by deterministically including, in the request for the file, the hash of the file in the filename.
+However, the client would not know in advance the hash of the *timestamp* associated with the latest snapshot.
+Therefore, PyPI MUST redirect all HTTP GET requests for *timestamp* to the *timestamp* referenced in the latest snapshot.
+The *timestamp* role is the root of a tree of cryptographic hashes that points to every other metadata that is meant to exist together (i.e., clients request metadata in timestamp -> snapshot -> root -> targets order).
+Clients are able to retrieve any file from this snapshot by deterministically including, in the request for the file, the hash of the file in the filename.
 Assuming infinite disk space and no `hash collisions`__, a client may safely read from one snapshot while PyPI produces another snapshot.

 __ https://en.wikipedia.org/wiki/Collision_(computer_science)